kaijie-wang/kaijie-wang.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info:

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I received the B.E. degree in electronic science and technology from Zhejiang University, Hangzhou, China, in 2019, and the Ph.D. degree in communication and information systems from University of Chinese Academy of Sciences, Beijing, China, in 2024 (jointly trained with Shanghai Advanced Research Institute, Chinese Academy of Sciences, Shanghai, China).
+I was under the supervision of Prof. Honglin Hu and Prof. Ting Zhou.

+My research interests include non-orthogonal multiple access (NOMA), reconfigurable intelligent surfaces (RIS), and machine learning-based wireless communication techniques.